 |Copyright © Nucleus Medical Media, Inc.|

-Cancer occurs when cells in the body divide without control or order.
-Eventually these uncontrolled cells form a growth or tumor.
-These growths are malignant which means they can invade nearby tissues including the lymph nodes.
-Cancer that has invaded the lymph nodes can then spread to other parts of the body.
+Cancer happens when cells divide without control or order.
+These cells grow together to form a tumor.
+They can invade and damage nearby tissues.
+They can also spread to other parts of the body.

-- Swelling or a lump
+- A swelling or lump

-- Abdominal bloating
+- Belly bloating